CommittedTeam/CommitCanvas/CONTRIBUTING.md

 ## Submitting changes

-Please send a [GitHub Pull Request](https://github.com/Allegheny-Mozilla-Fellows/facial_recognition_bias) with a clear list of what you've done (read more about [pull requests](pull_request_template.md).
+Please send a pull request with a clear list of what you've done.
 Please make sure all of your commits are atomic (one feature per commit).

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this: